bids-standard/bids-extensions/docs/guide.md

    [website GitHub repository](https://github.com/bids-standard/bids-website/),
    cross-linking to any other already existing issues.

+## Developping the BIDS extension proposal

-6. Create a draft of your extension by discussing among colleagues.
+1. Create a draft of your extension by discussing among colleagues.
 The [BIDS Extension Proposal template](https://docs.google.com/document/d/1W7--Mf3gCCb1mVfhsoRJCAKFhmf2umG1PFkyZ1jEgMw/edit#) provides some boilerplate and formatting conventions.

-7. List on the draft the contributor(s) leading the effort.
+1. List on the draft the contributor(s) leading the effort.

-8. Share the draft (remember to
+1. Share the draft (remember to
    [share a link that allows anyone to comment](https://support.google.com/docs/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en)) with the
    [bids-discussion mailing list](https://groups.google.com/forum/#!forum/bids-discussion)
    and ask for comments.

-9. Incorporate the feedback and strive for consensus.
+1. Incorporate the feedback and strive for consensus.

-10. Help to merge the extension into the main specification (this will require converting the proposal to Markdown and submitting a Pull Request at [the BIDS specification repository])
+1. Help to merge the extension into the main specification (this will require converting the proposal to Markdown and submitting a Pull Request at [the BIDS specification repository])

-11. Create example datasets.
+1. Create example datasets.

+    !!!
+Note
+        In some cases, examples for the BEP can be designed earlier in the BEP process.
+        This can help make things more concrete and make it more obvious what aspects of the BEP work and what aspect may need to be reworked.

-12. If necessary, contribute a pull request to the [BIDS Validator repository](https://github.com/bids-standard/bids-validator) as well to incorporate the extension.
+1. If necessary, contribute a pull request to the [BIDS Validator repository](https://github.com/bids-standard/bids-validator) as well to incorporate the extension.

 ![bep_process](assets/img/bep_process.png)

 ## Advice for extending BIDS